Practices for Ganden Ngamchoe, Lama Tsongkhapa Day

 Ganden Ngamchoe, literally “Ganden Offering of the Twenty-Fifth Day,” or Lama Tsongkhapa Day, is a celebration of the anniversary of Lama Tsongkhapa’s parinirvana.
 It is celebrated on the 25th day of the 10th month of the Tibetan calendar.

 Lama Zopa Rinpoche encourages FPMT centers, projects, and services to engage in a variety of practices on Ganden Ngamchoe.
 (Essential practices for new students and those unable to attend an FPMT center are at the bottom of this page.)

-As preparation, set up 1,000 offerings to Lama Tsongkhapa (1,000 sets of 7/8 offerings, including water, lights, flowers, incense, and tormas).
+As preparation, set up 1,000 offerings to Lama Tsongkhapa (1,000 sets of 7 or 8 offerings, including water, lights, flowers, incense, and tormas).
 If one is not able to do all these offerings, then set up as many hundreds of offering bowls as possible.

-Perform the puja of 1,000 offerings to Lama Tsongkhapa. (if using the 1000 Offerings to Maitreya text from the Maitreya Project the actual offering verse needs to be changed so that it is to Lama Tsongkhapa].
+Perform the puja of 1,000 offerings to Lama Tsongkhapa.
+[If you’re using the 1,000 offerings to Maitreya text from the Maitreya Project, the actual offering verse needs to be changed so that it is to Lama Tsongkhapa].
 You should recite the actual offering verse 1,000 times.

 After this extensive puja of either Lama Chopa or the 1,000 offerings to Lama Tsongkhapa, then recite the special praises to Lama Tsongkhapa: